vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 For example, if the background under a photopeak of interest is a gamma-ray spectrum was 100cpm, then sigma_B = sqrt(100) = 10cpm.
 According to the recipies given above, one would need to detect a photopeak area of 23 cpm to say that a nuclide was present and would need to detect at least 141 cpm to measure the amount of nuclide present.
 One would need a count rate of 47 cpm to ensure, before making the measurment, that the nuclide in question could be detected.

+When a radiotracer and its non-radioactive compound are present in the formulation, we define:

+_Molar activity_ (A_m) and _specific activity_ (A_s) as the measured activity per mole and per gram of compound, respectivley.

+If in the formulation non-radioactive impurities are also present, and they might interact with the same biological target as the radioactive compound we define:

+_Apparent molar activity_ (apparent A_m) and apparent specific activity (apparent A_s) as the measured activity per mole and per grams, respectivley of all **chelatable** compounds (impurites and non-radioactive compound)

+A_m and apparent A_m are expressed in Bq/mol (GBq/umol)

+A_s and apparent A_s are expressed in Bq/g (GBq/ug)

 Activation Analysis
 ---